NavneetDW/ndesignworks-homepage/README.md

 Inspired by [Creative Theme](http://startbootstrap.com/template-overviews/creative/) template by [Start Bootstrap](http://startbootstrap.com).

-## To use the Creative Theme template in your project

-- Start by adding your info in `_config.yml`
-- In `_layouts/front.html` reorder or remove section as you prefer.

 ## Download and Installation

 To begin using this template, choose one of the following options to get started: